IRS Bank Levy: Bank Account Garnishment Laws & Process

 Options to Handle an IRS Bank Account Levy

-Depending upon your financial and tax situation you will need to take different actions to handle your IRS bank account levy.
+Depending on your financial and tax situation you will need to take different actions to handle your IRS bank account levy.
 An IRS bank levy can but stopped but it is important to act quickly since you will not have much time to stop the IRS once a bank levy has been implemented.

 There are many different methods to stop an IRS bank levy.
-The method you use really depends upon your financial situation.
+The method you use really depends on your financial situation.
 Understand the different methods that are available so you can make a determination as to what method would work best for your situation.
 The IRS prefers to resolve a tax problem in another manner than a levy so they are willing to work with the taxpayer, even this late in the collection process.

 If for some reason you do not agree with the levy you do have the right to appeal.
-Even if the 30 days have passed since you received the “Final Notice of Intent to Levy and Notice of Your Right to a Hearing”, you can still file for an appeal.
+Even if the 30 days have passed since you received the “Final Notice of Intent to Levy and Notice of Your Right to a Hearing”, you can still file an appeal.
 The only difference in filing for an appeal after the 30 days are up is that you will not be able to go to court to challenge the appeal decision made by the IRS.
 The appeal process is very fair and is done so by a third party that is not biased in any way so you can be assured you will have a fair hearing.

 When dealing with an IRS bank account levy it is highly suggested that you use a tax professional to help.
 Normally when resolving problems with the IRS they are willing to work with the taxpayer but the problem with resolving a bank levy is that it is very late in the IRS collection process and the IRS has already lost trust in you and has determined that you are unwilling to work with them on coming to an agreement.
 Once you hire a tax professional to resolve your problem on your behalf this shows the IRS that you actually are willing to resolve your tax problem and they will be more willing to come to a fair resolution, rather than enforcing the bank levy.